justlark/lark.gay/site/content/log/other-is-the-point.md

 my gender goals feel misaligned with humanity in an abstract sense.

 Staring HRT[^1] was a critical step in my transition, and one of the best decisions I've ever made.
-I've managed hit many of the goals I had set out for myself when I started my transition, which feels good.
+I've managed to hit many of the goals I had set out for myself when I started my transition, which feels good.
 The more time I've spent living in my new body, however, the more I've come to realize there are still aspects of my physiology that don't feel aligned with my gender.
 But of the various alternatives, none of the options available to humans feel correct.

 This is a really weird spot to be in, particularly because in some cases I don't even understand what an ideal state _would_ look like.
 There's just a vague